Rehabilitation steps for the employer

 4. Applying for vocational rehabilitation

 Once you have discussed the various options with the employee and the occupational health care service and vocational rehabilitation has been assessed as a suitable option considering the employee’s situation, the occupational health care physician issues a Medical Statement B for the employee for vocational rehabilitation.
 Vocational rehabilitation can be applied for in Ilmarinen’s online service, and the Medical Statement B is attached to the application.
-As the employer, you must fill in a form on the employee’s working conditions and the possibilities to make work arrangements.
 Your employee can also attach to the application a rehabilitation plan including, for example, plans on a work trial.
 Read more about applying for vocational rehabilitation.

 5. Decision on the rehabilitation application